-- 2.1 The tree survey was carried out by Philip Walker on 20th September 2018. - 2.2 Appended at MD1 is the tree survey schedule which provides details of the nine trees present within or immediately adjacent to the property. - 2.3 The site survey drawing appended at MD2 shows the positions of the surveyed trees and gives a reasonable indication of their comparative branch spreads.
+- 2.1 The tree survey was carried out by Martin Dobson on 24th January 2022. - 2.2 Appended at MD1 is the tree survey schedule which provides details of the three trees present within or immediately adjacent to the property. - 2.3 The site survey drawing appended at MD2, based on a supplied topographical survey, shows the positions of the surveyed trees and gives a reasonable indication of their comparative branch spreads.
 The drawing has been colour coded as follows:

-A trees (high quality and value, minimum 40 years useful life) LIGHT GREEN

-B trees (moderate quality and value, minimum 20 years useful life) MID BLUE

-C trees (low quality and value, minimum 10 years useful life) GREY
+A trees (high quality and value, minimum 40 years useful life) LIGHT GREEN B trees (moderate quality and value, minimum 20 years useful life) MID BLUE C trees (low quality and value, minimum 10 years useful life) GREY

-U trees (unsuitable or dead/dying/dangerous, less than 10 years useful life) RED
+U trees (unsuitable or dead/dying/dangerous, less than10 years useful life) RED